 Concussions—brain injuries caused by a blow to the head or body—are common in contact sports.
 It is estimated that 3.8 million concussions happen each year in sports and recreational activities.

 Dr. Robert Cantu is a concussion expert.
 He says that because kids' brains are more at risk for injury than adults' brains, tackle football, heading in soccer and bodychecking in ice hockey should not start until kids are 14.
 "Starting later is fine too," he told TFK.

-But other experts think the risk of getting injured is just part of the game.
-Plus, if kids wear safety gear and play correctly, they will cut down their chances of getting hurt.
+But other experts believe that the risk of getting injured is just part of the game.
+Plus, if kids wear protective equipment and are taught to play correctly, they will reduce their chances of getting hurt.

 To access the digital edition of TIME For Kids, go to timeforkids.com/digital.